-We currently have two neighborhood tours; they are the Back Bay and the South End in Boston, and a chocolate and history tour of Concord.
+We currently have three neighborhood tours; Back Bay and the South End in Boston, and a chocolate and history tour of Concord.
 Public classes are held at a variety of places around Boston and Cambridge, and private events can be booked at a location of your choosing!

 Are there restrooms available on tours?

 Guests will have limited access to shop and restaurant restrooms on each tour.
 This availability will vary greatly depending on the neighborhood.
 The tour guide will be able to assist you with more information regarding this on your specific tour.

 What is the closet T-stop?

 Back Bay tour—Back Bay Station on the orange line or Copley on the green line

 South End tour—Worcester Square on the silver line, or Back Bay Station on the orange line

 Is there parking?